rightjs/rightjs-docs/docs/en/docs/dom/element.md

     nextSiblings([String css_rule]) -> Array of elements

-Collects the element's later siblings, optionally filtered by the given CSS rule.
+Collects later siblings of the element, optionally filtered by the given CSS rule.

     /*